lukasstorck/yummy-steak/README.md

 # yummy-steak
-A minecraft datapack: Sprinkle steak with stardust for a filling meal.
+A minecraft datapack: sprinkle steak with stardust for a filling meal.